ashwani098167/demo/README.md

 ---- "The harder the struggle, the more glorious the triumph."
 ---- "You are braver than you believe, stronger than you seem, and smarter than you think."
 ---- Success is deeply personal and unique to each individual.
 Success for one might not be the same for another.
+---- “Because you are alive, everything is possible.”